Foreign Exchange and Interest Rates A - Z

 What are interest rates and the NOK exchange rate?

-Example of loan interest rates:
+Example of interest rates on a mortgage:

 A key policy rate is an interest rate set by a central bank in order to impact the economy of a country.
 The interest rate can be reduced to stimulate growth or raised to curb growth in the country’s economy.